rust-lang/book/nostarch/chapter04.md

 fn first_word(s: &String) -> ?
 ```

-The `first_word` function has a `&String` as a parameter.
+The `first_word` function has a parameter of type `&String`.
 We don’t need
 ownership, so this is fine.
 (In idiomatic Rust, functions do not take ownership
 of their arguments unless they need to, and the reasons for that will become
-clear as we keep going!)
+clear as we keep going.)
 But what should we return?
 We don’t really have a way
-to talk about part of a string.
-However, we could return the index of the end of
+to talk about *part* of a string.
+However, we could return the index of the end
-the word, indicated by a space.
+of the word, indicated by a space.
 Let’s try that, as shown in Listing 4-7.

 src/main.rs